solarslurpi/GrowBuddies/docs/snifferbuddy.md

 (snifferbuddy_doc)=
 # SnifferBuddy
+## About
 This guide details the process of assembling SnifferBuddy, configuring its software, and understanding its operation.
+See [Store Readings](store_readings.md) to see how SnifferBuddies' data can then be used.

 ```{figure} images/SnifferBuddy_mqtt.png
 :align: center
 :height: 350